ajitrajasekharan/ajitrajasekharan.github.io/_posts/2021-01-02-my-first-post.md

 ##  **TL;DR**

 Self-supervised learning (SSL) could be used to avoid supervised learning for some tasks leveraging self-supervised models like BERT, as is, without fine-tuning (supervision).
 For instance, this post describes an approach to perform named-entity recognition without fine-tuning a model on sentences.
-Instead, a small subset of BERT's learned vocabulary is manually labeled and the labeled subset is magnified over 1k-30k times with clustering in vocabulary vector space.
+Instead, a small subset of BERT's learned vocabulary is manually labeled and the labeled subset strength is magnified over 1k-30k times with clustering in vocabulary vector space.
 This magnified set is used to perform NER using BERT's fill mask capability.
 The approach is used to label 69 entity types that fall into 17 broad entity groups spanning two domains - biomedical (disease, drug, genes, etc. ) and patient information (person, location, organization, etc.).

 ##  **Introduction**